SubseasonalClimateUSA: A Dataset for Subseasonal Forecasting and Benchmarking: The SubseasonalClimateUSA dataset

 \mypara{Dataset Limitations} Here, we highlight several limitations of the \dataset dataset.
 First, the dataset was designed for forecasting in the contiguous U.S., and hence several variables are only available in that region.
 In future work, we aim to develop an analogous dataset for global subseasonal forecasting.
-Second, subseasonal forecasts are commonly made at the biweekly temporal resolution and $1^\circ$ or $1.5^{\circ}$ spatial resolution provided in the \dataset dataset \citep{nowak2017sub,nowak2020enhancing,wmo2021}; however, these resolutions alone are insufficient for more localized forecasting problems without additional downscaling.
-Finally, many of our variables have undergone bilinear or distance-weighted average interpolation, which, in spite of its popularity, can still introduce inaccuracies.
+Second, subseasonal forecasts are commonly made at the biweekly temporal resolution and $1^\circ$ or $1.5^{\circ}$ spatial resolution provided in the \dataset dataset \citep{nowak2017sub,nowak2020enhancing,vitart2022outcomes}; however, these resolutions alone are insufficient for more localized forecasting problems without additional downscaling.
+Finally, many of our variables have undergone regridding via interpolation, which, while standard, can still introduce inaccuracies.